-The Board has five committees: an Audit Committee, a Compensation Committee, a Nominating, Governance and Review Committee, an Agenda Committee and a Science/Medical Committee.
+The Board had six committees as of December 31, 2020: an Audit Committee, a Compensation Committee, a Nominating, Governance and Review Committee, an Agenda Committee, a Science/Medical Committee, and a Finance Committee.
+As of March 26, 2021, the Board dissolved the Agenda Committee and formed a Commercial Compliance Committee.
 Below is a description of each committee of our Board.
 Each of the committees has authority to engage legal counsel or other experts or consultants as it deems appropriate to carry out its responsibilities.
 The Board has determined that each member of our Audit Committee, Compensation Committee, and Nominating, Governance and Review Committee:

-- meets the applicable rules and regulations regarding "independence," including, but not limited to, Rule 5605(a)(2) of the Nasdaq listing standards and applicable SEC rules and regulations; - is not an officer or employee of Ionis; and - is free of any relationship that would interfere with his individual exercise of independent judgment with regard to Ionis.
+- meets the applicable rules and regulations regarding "independence," including, but not limited to, Rule 5605(a)(2) of the Nasdaq listing standards and applicable SEC rules and regulations; - is not an officer or employee of Ionis; and - is free of any relationship that would interfere with his or her individual exercise of independent judgment with regard to Ionis.